RimworldTogether/Guide/src/selfhosting/getting-started.md

+---

 # Getting Started

-We'll explain the process on how to setup your own server in this page.

-To get started, you can start by installing the [server files](https://github.com/RimworldTogether/Rimworld-Together/releases/latest).
-Choose the appropriate version for your operation system, either Linux or Windows.
-We do not currently offer support for mac OS nor do we plan to in the future.
+This guide will help you set up your own server with our mod.
+Follow these steps to get started.

+## Installation

+1. **Download Server Files**
+   Visit our [GitHub Page](https://github.com/RimworldTogether/Rimworld-Together/releases/latest) and download the server files.
+Choose the version compatible with your operating system (Linux or Windows).
+Please note that macOS is not supported, and there are no plans to support it in the future.

 ## QuickStart
-This guide will assume you're running a windows installation.

-Start by creating a folder on your desktop and extracting the server inside of it, you should now be able to launch the server.
+### Setting Up

+1. **Create a Folder**
+   On your desktop, create a folder and extract the server files into it.

+2. **Launch the Server**
+   Open the folder and run the server application.
+A terminal window will open, and the server should start automatically.

+3. **Join the Server**
-A bunch of files should have been created, and a terminal window should have popped up.
-From there, the server should be up and running.
-You can now join your server through the in game menu, please refer to our client guide for more information.
+   You can now join your server through the in-game menu.
+For detailed instructions on joining, refer to our client guide.

+### World Creation

+- **Initial Setup**
-The first client to join the server will be responsible for creating the world.
-We heavily recommend only generating the world with the minimum enforced modlist (see how to add enforced mods bellow) to avoid any problems.
+   The first player to connect will be responsible for creating the world.
+It’s recommended to generate the world with the minimum enforced modlist to avoid potential issues.

 ## DLCs
-You can find the DLC files on our [GitHub Page](https://github.com/RimworldTogether/Rimworld-Together) for server side use only.

-DLCs are considered mods, so you can treat them as `mods`.

-## ActionValues file
-You can change the cost in silver of actions in this file.
-Currently, you can use them on players.

-## DifficultyValues file
-You can set all the values for your enforced difficulty if are currently using that configuration.
-You can find all those stats under the custom storyteller option in RimWorld.

-## EventValues file
-You can change the cost in silver of events in this file.
-You can call those events on players.

-## ServerConfig file
-You can change various settings about the server, such as:
-* The port being used by the server

-* The IP being used by the server (when in doubt, leave it to `0.0.0.0`)

-* The maximum amount of players connected at once.

-* The maximum amount of time a client can go without responding the server in milliseconds.
-You can increase it if you have an unstable connection.

-* Verboselogs gives you additional logging information on the server.

-* DisplayChatInconsole does just that, the in game chat will be displayed on the console.

-## ServerValues file
-You can change if you want to allow custom scenarios for clients (ex :crashlanded, mechanitor, naked brutality).

-## SiteValues file
-You can change the various cost and production of sites in this file.
-You can find out more information about sites on out [Site Page](https://rimworldtogether.github.io/Guide/features/index.html#sites).

-## Whitelist file
-The file lets you configure if you want a whitelist or not.
-Simply put the in game usernames (the one used to log in) in between the brackets.

-## WorldConfig file
-This file stores all the world data.
-We do not recommend editing it mid run.

-## TroubleShooting
-For additional help with troubleshooting, please join our [Discord Server](https://discord.gg/NCsArSaqBW).
+DLC files are available on our [GitHub Page](https://github.com/RimworldTogether/Rimworld-Together) for server-side use only.
+Treat DLCs as mods.

+## Configuration Files

+### ActionValues File

+- **Purpose**: Adjust the cost in silver for specific actions in the game, such as spying on other players.

+### DifficultyValues File

+- **Purpose**: Configure custom difficulty settings.
+- **Key Settings**:
+  - `UseCustomDifficulty`: Enable or disable custom difficulty.
+  - `ThreatScale`: Intensity of threats.
+  - `AllowBigThreats`, `AllowViolentQuests`, `AllowIntroThreats`: Control whether large threats, violent quests, and intro threats are allowed.
+  - Additional settings for crop yield, research speed, and raid loot.

+### EventValues File

+- **Purpose**: Set the cost in silver for various in-game events, such as raids or infestations.

+### Market File

+- **Purpose**: Allows players to list and buy items globally.
+Requires a comms console to be used in-game.

+### RoadValues File

+- **Purpose**: Defines types of roads and their costs.
+  - `AllowDirtPath`, `AllowStoneRoad`, `AllowAsphaltPath`: Specifies which roads are permitted.
+  - `DirtPathCost`, `StoneRoadCost`, `AsphaltHighwayCost`: Sets the construction cost for each road type.

+### ServerConfig File

+- **Purpose**: Configure server settings.
+  - `IP`: The server’s IP address (use `0.0.0.0` if unsure).
+  - `Port`: Port used by the server (default is `25555`).
+  - `MaxPlayers`: Maximum number of simultaneous players.
+  - `MaxTimeoutInMS`: Time a client can be unresponsive before disconnection (in milliseconds).
+  - `VerboseLogs`, `ExtremeVerboseLogs`, `DisplayChatInConsole`: Manage logging and chat display settings.
+Useful for debugging and troubleshooting.
+  - `UseUPnP`: Enables or disables UPnP for automatic port forwarding.
+  - `SyncLocalSave`: Synchronizes local saves with the server.
+  - `AllowCustomScenarios`: Determines if custom scenarios are allowed.
+  - `TemporalActivityProtection`, `TemporalEventProtection`, `TemporalAidProtection`: Configures protection against specific temporal activities, events, and aid.

+### ServerValues File

+- **Purpose**: Allows or disallows custom scenarios (e.g., crashlanded, mechanitor).

+### SiteValues File

+- **Purpose**: Adjusts costs and production values for various site types.
+More information can be found on our [Site Page](https://rimworldtogether.github.io/Guide/features/sites.html).

+### Whitelist File

+- **Purpose**: Configure player access using a whitelist.
+Add in-game usernames to the list.

+### WorldConfig File

+- **Purpose**: Stores world data.
+Avoid editing this file while the server is running.

+## Troubleshooting

+For additional help and information, join our [Discord Server](https://discord.gg/NCsArSaqBW).

+---